Curtis Sagmoen found guilty of threatening sex worker with firearm - Salmon Arm Observer

 She delivered her decision Friday, Dec.
 20, in B.C.
 Supreme Court in Vernon following a lengthy trial.

-Sagmoen is accused of threatening a sex worker with a shotgun in August 2017 and is facing several charges.
-One charge, uttering threats, was acquitted on Wednesday.
+The man accused of threatening a sex worker with a shotgun in August 2017, who has been in custody since then, had one charge of uttering threats acquitted on Wednesday.

-Justice Beames acquitted the charge of uttering threats Dec.
-18, following the complainant’s testimony yesterday.
+On Dec.
+18, Justice Beames acquitted Sagmoen of a charge of uttering threats, following the complainant’s testimony.

 The complainant, whose identity is protected by a publication ban, was unable to recall having heard her assailant say anything.